Tutorial: Integrate a NAT gateway with an internal load balancer using the Azure portal

 On the Basics tab of Create virtual network, enter or select the following information:

 Setting Value Project details Subscription Select your subscription.
 Resource group Select test-rg.
 Instance details Name Enter vnet-1.
 Region Select China North 3.
-Select Next: IP Addresses at the bottom of the page.
+Select Next to proceed to the Security tab.

 Azure Bastion uses your browser to connect to VMs in your virtual network over secure shell (SSH) or remote desktop protocol (RDP) by using their private IP addresses.
 The VMs don't need public IP addresses, client software, or special configuration.
 For more information about Azure Bastion, see Azure Bastion